Howard Buffett

 Howard Homan Buffett (August 13, 1903 – April 30, 1964) was an American businessman, investor, and politician.
-He was a four-term Republican United States Representative for the state of Nebraska.
-He was the father of Warren Buffett, the billionaire businessman and investor.
+He was a four-term Republican United States representative for the state of Nebraska.
+He was the father of Warren Buffett, the businessman and investor.

 Early life

 Howard Buffett was born in Omaha, Nebraska, to Henrietta Duvall Buffett and Ernest P. Buffett, owners of a grocery business.
 Ernest P. Buffett's parents were second cousins, both having mainly English descent.
-The Buffet surname (renamed to Buffett) originates in France with a Huguenot weaver, named John Buffett, who became Buffett's first American Buffett ancestor when he immigrated to New York in the late-1600s.
+The Buffet surname (renamed to Buffett) originates in France with a Huguenot weaver, named John Buffett, who became Buffett's first American Buffett ancestor when he emigrated to New York in the late-1600s.

 Howard Buffett attended public schools and graduated from the University of Nebraska in Lincoln, Nebraska, in 1925.
 While a student, Buffett was a brother of the Alpha Sigma Phi fraternity.
 He married Leila Stahl on December 27, 1925.
 The Buffetts were active members of the Dundee Presbyterian Church.
 After failing to secure a job in the family grocery business, he started a small stock brokerage firm.